 55. Make sure you have run the kite sheets on top of other ropes and behind the mainsheet.

-57. Un-tie the downhaul from the forestay eye (remember step 49) thread it through the ring on the kite.
-Make sure you are under the kite sheets
+57. Un-tie the downhaul from the forestay eye (remember step 49).
+Make sure it is underneath the kite sheets; thread it through the ring on the kite.